wvengen/rmididings/README.md

 - Only supports the `alsa` backend, which ties it to Linux.
 - A limited set of filters, modifiers and generators.
 - A limited set of connections: `Chain` and `Fork`.
-- Running a single patch.
+- Scenes, scene switching and running a single patch.
+- Pre, post, init, exit and control patches.

 Some missing things can be implemented, but there are some limitations using Rust, e.g. syntax can differ, and not all variations of argument types to filters etc.